Outis09/8-Week-SQL-Challenge/Case Study #2- Pizza Runner/Data_Cleaning.md

 ```

 I used the query above to alter the temporary table.
 I casted the `pickup_time` column to  a `timestamp without time zone`.
 I casted the `distance` column to a `double precision` which is another name for `float` because it had some decimal values.
 Lastly, I casted the `duration` column to an `int`.

+The resulting table looks as follows:

+From the new table above, the columns have now been converted to the appropriate.
+We can now work on the columns. `runner_orders_temp` is the clean version of `runner_orders` therefore I will be using `runner_orders_temp` to solve the case study.